UnitedLands/community/info/bedrock.md

 Go to the servers menu and add a new server.
 Enter `play.unitedlands.org` as the server address and `19132` as the port.

 ## Playstation 4, Xbox One and Switch
-When connecting with a PS4 Bedrock account you must use the IP `play.unitedlands.org:19132`.
+When connecting with a console Bedrock account you must use the IP `play.unitedlands.org:19132`.
 The first step depends on what device you own:

 **iOS**: Download `Bedrock Together` and enter the IP and Port.
 From there you can connect to the server using your Friends tab.